 It could be when our favorite team lost a game or our much-awaited TV show just ended.
-However, when we feel as though there is nothing that could make us happy, not even with activities that we usually enjoy, then it is a sign that we need talk therapy.
-You need therapy.
+However, when we feel as though there is nothing that could make us happy, not even with activities that we usually enjoy, then it is a sign that we need the talk approach.

 Our choices are often dependent on many variables as we are naturally social.
 We ask for others’ opinions and preferences before we make a decision.
 It is either to please others or to avoid offending them.
 These are simple choices we make every day.
 With the right mindset, we can also choose our emotions.
 We can condition our minds how we are going to feel and react in a particular situation.
 However, mental illnesses make you unable to control and understand your own feelings.
 You are trapped in your own mind, and you need intervention to help you break free.

 You Feel Pain And Discomfort That Cannot Be Explained

 You have constant stomach aches or headaches that are not related to any medical health issue.
 You have seen your doctor and underwent a series of tests which all turned out to be normal.
 This scenario is quite typical among mental health patients.
 They think they need to obtain physical aid, but in fact, they need therapy.

 Sometimes, when things are too much to handle, we tend to divert our focus to other things to lessen our worry.
 Smoking and drinking have a relaxing sensation that is favorable for a person experiencing stress.
 Gambling, likewise, provides temporary happiness which can be addictive.
-People who are prone to be addicted to these habits are more likely to be suffering from a mental health issue.
+People who are prone to be addicted to these habits are more likely to be suffering from mental health issues.

 You Have Extreme Mood Swings